CryptozombiesHQ/cryptozombie-lessons/en/3/10-savinggasview.md

 ## View functions don't cost gas

-`view` functions don't cost any gas when they're called externally by a user.
+View functions can be called/queried for free externally by a user.

-This is because `view` functions don't actually change anything on the blockchain – they only read the data.
-So marking a function with `view` tells `web3.js` that it only needs to query your local MultiversX node to run the function, and it doesn't actually have to create a transaction on the blockchain (which would need to be run on every single node, and cost gas).
+This is because view functions don't actually change anything on the blockchain, they only read data.
+So it's possible to query your own MultiversX node or other public ones and they can present the data for free without having to create a transaction.
+It's important to note that it is also possible to create a transaction calling a view function that will actually cost you gas - but the situations where you'd want that are very rare.

-We'll cover setting up web3.js with your own node later.
-But for now the big takeaway is that you can optimize your DApp's gas usage for your users by using read-only `external view` functions wherever possible.

-> Note: If a `view` function is called internally from another function in the same contract that is **not** a `view` function, it will still cost gas.
-This is because the other function creates a transaction on Ethereum, and will still need to be verified from every node.
-So `view` functions are only free when they're called externally.

 ## Put it to the test